yogurt-foundation/yogurt-css-documentation/docs/layouts/tblr.md

 ## Top / Right / Bottom / Left

-Utilities for controlling the placement of positioned elements.
+Utilities for manipulating the placement of positioned elements.

 ### Usage